-16.3.2 The HIC may conduct matters coming to its attention as it considers appropriate and will report the outcomes to all involved parties as well as Council as soon as reasonably practical.
+16.3.2 The HIC may conduct matters coming to its attention as it considers appropriate and will report the outcomes to all involved parties as well as the Council of Management as soon as reasonably practical.

-16.3.3 A member's involvement in previous cases and the circumstances of those cases is taken in to account in considering each new case, at the HIC's discretion.
+16.3.3 A member's involvement in previous cases and the circumstances of those cases is taken into account in considering each new case, at the HIC's discretion.

-16.3.4 The approach for the HIC process is outlined in Diagram 2 below:
+16.3.4 The approach for the HIC process is outlined in Diagram 3 below: